phpcan/phpcan/README.md

 Buddel is a fast and simple web framework for writing a lightweight stateless or stateful PHP HTTP services based on libevent (http://libevent.org).
-This project is inspired by Bottle: Python Web Framework (http://bottlepy.org)
+This project is inspired by Bottle (Python Web Framework: http://bottlepy.org)

 Installation